geotim90/Nevini/docs/guild.md

-[tribute timeout](#command-tribute-timeout) | displays and configures the timeout for users that need to contribute [tribute start](#command-tribute-start) | displays and configures the timestamp from which the tribute timeout is checked [tribute delay](#command-tribute-delay) | displays and configures delayed tribute timeouts for individual users
+[tribute timeout](#command-tribute-timeout) | displays and configures the timeout for users that need to contribute [tribute start](#command-tribute-start) | displays and configures the timestamp from which the tribute timeout is checked [tribute delay](#command-tribute-delay) | displays and configures delayed tribute timeouts for individual users [tribute report](#command-tribute-report) | displays a tribute report for the entire server or just a single user

 ### Command: `tribute get`